 Figure 4.
 Use Case Diagram of the Study

 Figure 2 shows the use case diagram of the proposed system for the users and the Admin.
-The users can access and interact with the systems while the admins use the .
+The users can access and interact with the systems while the admins use the application's back-end.

 The users are required to input their information for them to get registered and have access to the system.

-The administrators and programmers to access the server housing .
-With this access, they the collected data comprehensively.
+The administrators and programmers are privileged to access the server housing the accumulated data and the application's source code.
+With this access, they can modify and review the collected data comprehensively.

 Sequence diagram of the proposed system